MinnIsKill/ACA_ML_sim/README.md

-# BACHELOR'S THESIS
+### Bachelor's Thesis
-## Simulation of Biological Processes using Asynchronous Cellular Automata and Machine Learning
+#### Simulation of Biological Processes using Asynchronous Cellular Automata and Machine Learning
 TBD